-The Fallacy of the "Creatures of the Provinces" Doctrine
+The Fallacy of the

 This paper explores the place of municipalities in Canada’s democratic system and constitution, arguing that their status in Canada’s constitutional order ought to be recognized and secured.
 The constitutional doctrine of “creatures of the provinces” is a legal fiction.
 The fact that municipalities are included under provincial jurisdiction in Section 92 of the Constitution Act, 1867, need not imply a subordinate status.
 Municipal systems are fundamentally constitutional insofar as they establish and design democratically elected governments and divide power on councils and between levels of government in a way that furthers constitutional values.